Low-frequency radio observations of recurrent nova RS Ophiuchi with MeerKAT and LOFAR: Discussion

 Studying the light curves, one can see a plateauing of the radio fluxes around $t\sim 20-30$ days.
-The plateauing of the light curve (or increase in case of the LOFAR $154$ MHz data) could be explained by a second synchrotron emitting component, as was found in the previous outburst (see section \ref{sec:2006}).
-Furthermore, multiple ejecta components are also suggested by the gamma-ray \citep{diesing2022evidence} observations.
-To test this hypothesis against our data, we fit the data again, allowing for two components of the radio supernovae \citep{weiler1996radio, weiler2002radio} model.
-We note that there is no reason in particular that this second emission component should behave exactly similar to the first emission component.
-However, using this approach we can test whether the data would be fit better by a two component model.
-In the right panel of Figure \ref{fig:light_curve_fits} we show a fit of this two component model to our data.
-The dashed line shows the full two component model, while the dotted lines indicate the course of the individual components.
-Note that the model suggests that the second component is too faint for the LOFAR 54 MHz data to be visible in this plot.
-The residuals in the bottom of this figure are defined as the absolute value of the difference between the model and the data.
-Comparing these absolute residuals between the one and two-component fit shows that the two-component model captures the steep decline of the light curve at late times much better than the single component model.
+The plateauing of the light curve (or increase in the case of the LOFAR $154$ MHz data) could be explained by a second synchrotron emitting component, as was found in the previous outburst (see section \ref{sec:2006}).
+Furthermore, multiple ejecta components are also suggested by the gamma-ray observations \citep{diesing2022evidence}.
+To test this hypothesis against our data, we fit the data again, allowing for two components of the radio supernovae model \citep{weiler1996radio, weiler2002radio}.
+We note that there is no reason in particular that this second emission component should behave exactly similarly to the first emission component.
+However, using this approach we can test whether a two-component model would fit the data better.
+In the right panel of Figure \ref{fig:light_curve_fits} we show a fit of this two-component model to our data.
+The dashed line shows the full two-component model, while the dotted lines indicate the course of the individual components.
+Note that the model suggests that the second component is too faint at 54 MHz to be visible in this plot.
+The residuals in the bottom of this figure are defined as the absolute value of the difference between the model and the data ($\left(O_i-C_i \right)^2 / \sigma_i^2$) as explained in the previous section.
+Comparing these absolute residuals between the one and two-component fit shows that the two-component model captures the steep decline of the light curve at late times much better than the single-component model.
 The explored parameter space and fit parameters are presented in Table \ref{tab:fit_values_two_component} in Appendix \ref{ap:fit_parameters}.